thunderbird/pulumi/README.md

 When you issue `pulumi` commands (like "up" and "preview" and so on), it looks for a `__main__.py` file in your current directory and executes the code in that file.
-To use this module, you'll import it into that file and complete a few steps, namely:
+To use this module, you'll import it into that file and write up some code and configuration files.
+As a quickstart, you can copy `__main__.py.example` and `config.stack.yaml.example` into your repo and begin to tweak them.

- - Create a config file for your stack
- - Define a `ThunderbirdPulumiProject`
- - Declare some `ThunderbirdComponentResource`s

 #### Create a config file